Center for Contemplative Leadership

 Julian Davis Reid

-Julian Davis Reid (M.Div., Candler School of Theology) is an artist-theologian from Chicago who uses words and music to invite us into the restful lives we were created to live.
-A musician, speaker, and writer, Julian is the founder of the ministry Notes of Rest®, which invites the weary to practice God’s gifts of rest played through the Bible and Black music.
-Julian also has musical numerous releases out with several projects, including his own ensemble Circle of Trust, his jazz-electronic fusion group The JuJu Exchange (with Nico Segal & Nova Zaii), and his collaborative work with saxophonist Isaiah Collier.
-His most recent release is his EP entitled Candid, which narrates from the piano his coming-of-age as a solo artist.
-Julian has performed at the Montreal Jazz Fest, The Cleveland Orchestra’s Severance Hall, Lollapalooza, and the Berlin Jazz Fest, and he has worked or performed with Chance the Rapper, Jamila Woods, Tank and the Bangas, Derrick Hodge, Andrew Bird, and Jennifer Hudson.
-He is a Fellow of Theological Education Between the Times and consults with the boutique consultancy Fearless Dialogues.
-Julian writes about faith, music, Blackness, and rest on his Substack “The Notes of Rest Fellowship,” and his work has been covered in Forbes, Sojourners, Billboard, and Downbeat.
-Julian earned his M.Div. at Candler School of Theology at Emory University, and his B.A. from Yale University.
-He and his wife Carmen live in Chicago with their daughter Lydia.
+Julian Davis Reid (M.Div., Candler School of Theology) is a child of God, the husband of Carmen and father of Lydia, a son and brother, and a Black artist-theologian of Chicago who uses words and music to invite us into the restful lives we were created to live.
+A musician, speaker, and writer, Julian is the founder of the ministry Notes of Rest®, which invites the weary into the rest of God practiced in the Bible and Black music.
+Julian has released numerous records, including with his own ensemble Circle of Trust and the jazz electronic fusion group The JuJu Exchange.
+His most recent releases are Candid under his own name and JazzRx with The JuJu Exchange.
+Julian has performed at the Montreal Jazz Fest, The Cleveland Orchestra’s Severance Hall, Lollapalooza, and the Berlin Jazz Fest.
+He has worked or performed with Jennifer Hudson, Chance the Rapper, Tank and the Bangas, Andrew Bird, Jamila Woods, Derrick Hodge, Isaiah Collier, and Abiodun Oyewole from The Last Poets.
+An award-winning writer, Julian has written chapters on Notes of Rest in forthcoming books from Candler School of Theology at Emory University, Duke Divinity School, and Princeton Theological Seminary, respectively.
+He writes about faith, music, Blackness, and rest on his Substack “Julian’s Note.”
+Julian also consults with the boutique consultancy Fearless Dialogues.
+His work has been covered in The New York Times, Forbes, Sojourners, Billboard, and Downbeat.

 Aizaiah G. Yong (he/him)